 CASE STUDY \$1: A beautiful girl, proportioned hairstyle, good dress and generally passable.
 Negatives: Very masculine mannerisms.
 What I noticed particularly was her assumption of much space when sitting.
 A woman generally confines her limbs close to the body.
 Our beautiful girl sat with her arms draped over the adjoining chair much like a man spreads out.
 Another distraction: Continuous chewing of gum.
 CASE STUDY #2: It was the heavy single line eyebrows that caught my attention on another attractive girl.
 The rule is to pencil eyebrows, if at all, in short, upward slanted, individual lines.
 CASE STUDY #3: Another no-no was the "clownlike" blush high on the cheeks of one of our sisters.
 No blending whatsoever.
 Determine by touch where your cheekbones are, then apply wedge-shaped blush from the ear forward to the highest point of your cheeks, just below the bone itself.
 Then -- and this is a must -- thoroughly blend the blush with a suitable brush until no clear edge of the blush can be discerned.
-"CROSS-TALK" accepts articles for publication from both subscribers and non-subscribers Please use the following guidelines when preparing your articles: If you have an IBM compatible computer, we can accept either 3% diskettes (25/20) or 5% disks (25/20 or HD).
+"CROSS-TALK" accepts articles for publication from both subscribers and non-subscribers.
+Please use the following quidelines when preparing your articles: If you have an IBM compatible computer, we can accept either 3% diskettes (25/20) or 5% disks (25/20 or HD).
 We can read files formatted in Word or written with the "text" program on the Tandy Deskmate.
-Otherwise, please convert text files to ASCII format before saving ("text") only" or "without formatting").

-If you have a modem, we can also accept files through the "Cross-Connection" BBS, (8)8) 549-0529.
+Otherwise, please convert text files to ASCII format before saving ("text only" or "without formatting").
+If you have a modem, we can also accept files through the "Cross-Connection" BBS, (818) 549-0529.
 If you are not already an authorized user on this BBS, you may upload to the "Cross-Talk" SIG by entering VALLYGIRL at the log-on and VISITOR at the password ("magic word") prompt.
 Using these will allow you upload capability.
-"Cross-Connection" supports 30D/1200/2400 baud, 8N1, XMODEM protocol.
-Upload your file attached to a personal aessage addressed to user "Kymmer".
+"Cross-Connection" supports 300/1200/2400 baud, 8N1, XMODEM protocol.
+Upload your file attached to a personal message addressed to user "Kymmer".
 (If you have PKZIP, please use it to compress your file before uploading to minimize on-line time.)
-If you are using a non-IBM computer and do not have a If you are using a non-IBM computer and do not have a modem, or are using a word processor or typewriter, please submit articles already printed out, scanner-ready (using a new ribbon if possible), single-spaced, with good contrast and without handwritten cross-outs or inserts.
+If you are using a non-IBM computer and do not have a modem, or are using a word processor or typewriter, please submit articles already printed out, scanner-ready (using a new ribbon if possible), single-spaced, with good contrast and without handwritten cross-outs or inserts.
 If you have a dot-matrix printer, please use a near-letter quality (NLQ) mode when printing.

 When creating computerized files, please only use the "Return" or "Enter" key at the end of paragraphs.
 Do not hit it at the end of every line.
-Handwritten articles (legibly written or hand-printed) are acceptable but should not contain time-sensitive material as they need to be typed into the computer. as they need to be typed into the computer.
+Handwritten articles (legibly written or hand-printed) are acceptable but should not contain time-sensitive material as they need to be typed into the computer.
+Send your contributions to: